milkyway-multimedia/ss-eventful/README.md

 ======
 **Events Handler** is a simple event dispatcher for Silverstripe, that can be configured via YAML config

+It is pretty much a wrapper around the "league/event" package by thephpleague, so all credit goes to them

+## Credit
+The League of extraordinary packages - thephpleague.com

 ## Install
 Add the following to your composer.json file